james-nichols/vibrations_everywhere/content/content.md

 </div>
 </div>

-For actual JPEG images there are just a few extra details.
+# JPEG compression

-The image gets broken up into 8x8 chunks, and each chunk gets split up separately.
-We use a set of frequencies to determine how light or dark each pixel is, and then another two sets for the color, one for red-green, and another for blue-yellow.
+In JPEG the image gets broken up into 8x8 chunks, and we take the Fourier transform of each chunk.
 The number of frequencies that we use for each chunk determines the quality of the JPEG.

 Here's a real JPEG image, zoomed in so we can see the details.
 When we play with the quality levels we can see this process happen.